excid3/simple_calendar/README.md

 Simple Calendar
 ===============

-Simple Calendar is design to do one thing really really well: render a calendar.
+Simple Calendar is designed to do one thing really really well: render a calendar.
 It lets you render a calendar of any size.
 Maybe you want a day view, a 4 day agenda, a week view, a month view, or a 6 week calendar.
 You can do all of that with the new gem, just give it a range